Spam Detection¶

 Understand the dataset¶

 The SMS Spam Collection dataset is a widely used benchmark for text classification, specifically designed for identifying spam SMS messages.
-It contains a collection of 5,574 SMS messages in English, labeled as either “spam” or “non-spam” (legitimate).
-The dataset is sourced from the University of California, Irvine (UCI) Machine Learning Repository.
+It contains a collection of 5,574 SMS messages in English, labeled as either “spam” or “non-spam”.

 df.info()